 This unofficial document is a quick overview of how the mGear Shifter workflow works.
 It is meant to describe all the parts, so as you go through the tutorials and documentation, you have a full sense of everything.

 This document is still a messy work in progress!
-And I'm still learning mGear.
+I started writing it in mGear 2.6.1 just before mGear 3.0.3 was released.
 I'll update this page, as I continue to learn.
 I'll improve the illustrations too.

 mGear official Youtube video tutorials: https://www.youtube.com/channel/UCJsN2KCAD7qkA6-fOeB2fOw/videos